For CustomersFor Customers·5 min read·25 March 2026

 Spotlessly clean white kitchen after a professional clean

-Booking your first professional cleaner is one of those things that sounds simple but comes with a surprising amount of low-level uncertainty.
-Who is this person coming into my home?
+Booking your first professional cleaner sounds simple, but it comes with a few quiet questions.
+Who is coming into my home?
 What will they actually do?
-How do I know if it went well?
+How do I know it went well?

-A cleaner isn't a tidier.
-Their job is to clean surfaces, floors, and fixtures, not to move your belongings around in order to do it.
-The more decluttered the space is before they arrive, the more actual cleaning gets done in the time you're paying for.
+A cleaner cleans; they do not tidy.
+The more cleared the space is when they arrive, the more actual cleaning gets done in the time you are paying for.

 A bright, clean living room after a professional session